malcprentice/malcprentice.github.io/Orientation-AskGoodQuestions.md

 * Have you ever bought stuff at a flea market?

 ## Recommendations, Likes
-* What’s a good place to buy English books?
+* What's a good place to buy English books?
 * Where do you think I should do a study abroad?
 * Which do you think is best – hotel or homestay?
 * Do you like karaoke?
 * Do you prefer the country or the city?
-* Who’s your favourite Japanese artist?
+* Who's your favourite Japanese artist?
-* What’s your favourite restaurant?
+* What's your favourite restaurant?
 * What kind of movie do you like?

 # Discussion patterns
-* Do you think it’s OK to keep animals in zoos?
+* Do you think it's OK to keep animals in zoos?
 * (See discussion phrase sheet for more)

 ## Imagination patterns ("conditionals")